DirkChristianBecker/simpleunittests/README.md

 Implements unit tests for Godot.net.
 The project is kept very simple and small to encourage users to modify it to meet their needs.

 # Installation
-Create a new project and inside this project create a folder called 'addons' and clone this repository into the addons folder.
-Under 'Project -> Tools -> C#' click 'Create C# Solution'.
+Create a new project and inside this project create a folder called 'addons'.
+Now clone this repository into the addons folder, then under 'Project -> Tools -> C#' click 'Create C# Solution'.

 ![Project settings](images/CreateSolution.png)